sommergeo/brain_body_map/readme.md

 [![DOI](https://zenodo.org/badge/234731950.svg)](https://zenodo.org/badge/latestdoi/234731950)

 This is a web map application to visualize the global distribution of brain and body sizes of Homo finds from the Middle to Late Pleistocene.
-The underlying anthropological data are published and licensed in Will, M. et al. (unpub.): tba.
+The underlying anthropological data are published and licensed in
+> Manuel Will, Mario Krapp, Jay T. Stock, Andrea Manica (tba): Different environmental variables influence body and brain size evolution in Homo

 ![Screenshot of the brain-body-map](/print/screenshot.png)